kakawait/cas-security-spring-boot-starter/README.md

 ## Logout & SLO

-By default starter will configure both _logout_ and _single logout (SLO)_.
+By default, starter will configure both _logout_ and _single logout (SLO)_.

 **ATTENTION** default _logout_ (on `/logout`) behavior will:

-1. Logout from application and also logout from CAS server that will logout any other applications.
+1. Logout from application and also logout from CAS server that will log out any other applications.
-2. Keep default Spring security behavior concerning _CSRF_ and _logging out_ to summarize if _CSRF_ is enabled logout will only mapped on `POST`, see https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#csrf-logout for more details
+2. Keep default Spring security behavior concerning _CSRF_ and _logging out_ to summarize if _CSRF_ is enabled logout will only map on `POST`, see https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#csrf-logout for more details

 If you want to change those behaviors, for example by adding a logout page that will propose user to logout from other application, you may configure like following: